adrianblynch/flac-to-mp3/readme.md

 ## Usage

-Install ffmpeg.
+First install ffmpeg.

 On Mac, `brew install ffmpeg` is the easiest option.
 For others, visit [ffmpeg.org](https://www.ffmpeg.org/download.html).

-The test whether ffmpeg is installed, simply run `ffmpeg` on the command line.
+To test whether ffmpeg is installed, simply run `ffmpeg` on the command line.
 You should see output like the following:

 ```
 ffmpeg version 2.6 Copyright (c) 2000-2015 the FFmpeg developers